 - Processing oceanographic datasets (CTD, synoptic satellite-derived or modelled data);

 - Experience setting up, deploying, recovering ROVs;

-This position is open only to those entitled legally to work in the UK.
+This position is open only to those entitled legally to work in the UK and involves working offshore.
 It is emphasised that this is an industry (not academic) position.
 Timelines are often tight, and workloads must be prioritised accordingly.
 This will mean being involved in multiple project simultaneously; therefore, multitasking is key.
-Other responsibilities may include, day-to-day administration, social media, etc. A sense of humour helps in this industry role.
-Short-listed candidates should expect to receive skills tests during the interview process.
+Other responsibilities may include, day-to-day administration, social media, etc. Honesty is essential (the position is under NDA), and a sense of humour helps in this industry role.
+Shortlisted candidates should expect to receive skills tests during the interview process.

 If interested, please send your CV and cover letter to: firstname.lastname@example.org.
 Applications will be reviewed after the closing date and short-listed applicants will be invited to an interview (in person or via Microsoft Teams).